Why Veterans Make For Great Sports Coaches

 Veterans make up a substantial and valuable part of the workforce throughout the world; the UK estimates that by 2028 there will be 1.6 million Armed Forces veterans, while in the US the predicted figure stands at 15.5 million.
-For many veterans, a subsequent career in sports coaching can be a fantastic way to encourage the next generation, share their passion for physical activity, mental strength and discipline, and maintain their own health at the same time.
+For many veterans, a subsequent career in sports coaching can be a fantastic way to encourage the next generation, share their passion for physical activity, mental strength, and discipline, and maintain their health at the same time.
 If, as a veteran, you are wondering what you can offer your local athletics club or sports team, here are just a few thoughts.

 Due to their experiences, veterans have a huge amount to teach and demonstrate in terms of mental resilience.
 A recent study has highlighted the perception of mental health problems among elite athletes and the associated reluctance to seek help.

-As a veteran leading the coaching, you are uniquely placed to spot athletes who could use a little help and to remove any stigma from talking about their mental health.
+As a veteran leading the coaching, you are uniquely placed to spot athletes who could use a little help and remove any stigma from talking about their mental health.
 Many veterans are living with injuries or PTSD, sometimes to the point where they are eligible to receive disability benefits to supplement their income, taking into account the scale of their injuries and any dependents they are supporting.
-This means they know first hand how disheartening physical setbacks or emotional concerns can be.
+This means they know firsthand how disheartening physical setbacks or emotional concerns can be.

 Modelling this resilience and determination to keep achieving no matter what is also hugely inspirational in itself, and can be a great example for athletes who are trying to overcome injuries or career disappointments.